 As a creator, he has collaborated in projects with media artists, musicians, sculptors and theatre playwrights in places like Mexico, China and Switzerland.
 He has also been member of Dance and Performativity, a series of lectures proposing an analytical gaze on contemporary dance while trying to answer some questions in the field of philosophy and aesthetics.

-Currently he is the director of AI DŌ PROJECT, an initiative supported by the Basque Country Government for the development of projects where contemporary dance and Aikido merge in order to develop a new choreographic language.
+Currently he is house choreographer of AI DŌ PROJECT, an initiative supported by the Basque Country Government for the development of projects where contemporary dance and Aikido merge in order to develop a new choreographic language.